myfear/movieplex7/INSTRUCTIONS.md

 ![xml_namespace_hint](images/xml_namespace_hint.png)

 **4.4** Right-click on “Source Packages”, select “New”, “Java Class...”.
 Specify the class name as “Booking” and the package name as <code>org.glassfish.movieplex7.booking</code>.

+#### 5.0	Chat	Room	(Java	API	for	WebSocket)

+##### Purpose
+Build a chat room for viewers.
+In doing so several new features of Java API for WebSocket 1.0 will be introduced and demonstrated by using them in the application.
+WebSocket provide a full-duplex and bi-directional communication protocol over a single TCP connection.
+WebSocket is a combination of IETF RFC 6455
+Protocol and W3C JavaScript WebSocket API (a Candidate Recommendation as of this writing).
+The protocol defines an opening handshake and data transfer.
+The API enables Web pages to use the WebSocket protocol for two-way communication with the remote host.JSR 356 defines a standard API for creating WebSocket applications in the Java EE 7 Platform.
+The JSR provides support for:
+* Create WebSocket endpoint using annotations and interface
+* Initiating and intercepting WebSocket events
+* Creation and consumption of WebSocket text and binary messages
+* Configuration and management of WebSocket sessions
+* Integration with Java EE security model

+This section will build a chat room for movie viewers.